ETC5523-2025/assignment-4-packages-and-shiny-apps-mozuqi25/README.md

 - The full data-cleaning and preparation process is documented in
   `data-raw/nba_shots.R`, ensuring full reproducibility.

-- If you need the full CSV version, you can follow the data source link and detailed steps
-  provided in the **vignette** or the **pkgdown** documentation website.
+- If you need the full original CSV version, you can follow the data source link provided in the **vignette** or the **pkgdown** documentation website.

 This design keeps the package lightweight while preserving data transparency.